thibyaa/Backend_TwentyOne_API/ReadMe_PlayerController.md

 • addNewPlayer(Player player): This method adds a new player to the database and returns a 201 CREATED response.

 •deletePlayer(Long id): This method deletes a player from the database by their unique identifier.
 If the player is not found, a 404 NOT FOUND response is returned.

+## DTO "LoserBoardPlayer"

+The LoserBoardPlayer DTO represents a player object that is used to store information about players that have lost games on the TwentyOne API platform and transfers information without unnecessary informations about the game.
+For example, if a player were to lose 3 games it would display the number of games lost and the name of the player instead of showing the number of games played and other unnecessary informations.

+### Parameters

+The LoserBoardPlayer DTO has three parameters:

+• 'name' : a string that represents the player's name.

+• 'playerId' : a Long integer that represents the player's unique ID.

+• 'gamesLost' : an integer that represents the number of games a player has lost.

+### Constructors

+The LoserBoardPlayer DTO has two constructors:

+• A constructor that takes in the values for 'name', 'playerId', and 'gamesLost'.

+• A default empty constructor that takes no parameters.

+### Getters and Setters

+The LoserBoardPlayer DTO has a set of getters and setters for each parameter.
+These methods allow the values of the 'LoserBoardPlayer' object to be accessed and modified.

+### Endpoint

+@GetMapping: This annotation is used to handle GET requests.
+The value attribute is set to "/", which means that this method will handle requests to the root URL of "/loserBoard".
+This would return:

+    • playerId

+    • numbers of games lost

+    • a string which has the name of the playerId

+    @GetMapping
+    public ResponseEntity<List<LoserBoardPlayer>> getLoserBoard(){
+         List<LoserBoardPlayer> players = playerService.getLoserBoard();
+         return new ResponseEntity<>(players, HttpStatus.OK);
+    }